NFDI4DS/nslp2026/docs/climatecheck_shared_task.md

 The dataset for task 2 will consist of the same claims used for task 1, each annotated with labels denoting whether the claim is an example of a known climate disinformation narrative, and if so, which one(s).
 We follow the CARDS taxonomy (levels 1 and 2) developed by Rojas et al. (2024) to label our claims in a multi-label manner.
 Results will be evaluated using macro-, micro- and weighted-F1 scores.

-<p style="color: red;>Participants can take part in task 1, task 2, or both tasks (better yet - think of ways to incorporate task 2 into the task 1 pipeline!).</p>
+Participants can take part in task 1, task 2, or both tasks (better yet - think of ways to incorporate task 2 into the task 1 pipeline!).

 ## Shared task organisers: